ergoplatform/website/content/en/news/2020-09-04-zerojoin-combining-zerocoin-and-coinjoin-has-been-accepted-to-cbt2020-workshop.md

 ---
-title: 'ZeroJoin: Combining ZeroCoin and CoinJoin" has been accepted to CBT2020 workshop'
+title: '"ZeroJoin: Combining ZeroCoin and CoinJoin" has been accepted to CBT2020 workshop'
 date: 2020-09-01T20:16:57.267Z
 subtitle: 4th International Workshop on Cryptocurrencies and Blockchain